-Did you know that almost half of all adults in Scotland have volunteered either formally or informally?
+Did you know that almost half of all adults in Scotland have volunteered for charity either formally or informally?
 That’s a lot of people!

 We are always inspired by the diverse array of incredible charities which help keep communities afloat across the country and aid those most in need but sometimes it can be hard to find smaller, local organisations.

 If you want to get involved with fundraising activities, events and other volunteering opportunities in Scotland’s biggest city then we’ve put together our suggestions of five charities in Glasgow that you can support now!

 Glasgow’s Children’s Hospital Charity are supporting children and NHS heroes through the toughest times they face.
 The donations they receive fund life changing equipment, research and support services.